Oral Probiotics and Xylitol

 Not all bacteria make-up of a healthy mouth differs greatly from a mouth full of cavities or periodontal disease.
 Researchers have identified friendly bacteria present in healthy mouths that are missing from diseased mouths.

-THE “NEW SCIENCE” BEHIND A HEALTHY SMILE
+THE “NEW SIENCE” BEHIND A HEALTHY SMILE

 Recent studies offer evidence that the natural sweetener “xylitol” can help change the oral bacterial environment by blocking the metabolism of sugar.